 How do we select the funds that we recommend to our clients?

-There are more than 25 KiwiSaver Scheme providers with more than 200 KiwiSaver funds between them.
+We research 12 KiwiSaver Scheme providers with more than 100 KiwiSaver funds between them.
 Selecting the most appropriate providers and funds from among these to ensure that your hard-earned money is invested wisely is very important to us.

 To achieve that, we have a robust and well defined KiwiSaver Investment Selection Process which is explained on this page.
 The process is based on five pillars whose intention is to help you build trust and confidence in your investments.
 These five pillars are Regulatory Oversight, Fees, Track record, Asset Allocation, and Performance.